jelena121/2015-03-17_Unix_R/Unix/morning_session.md

 ## U28: Hidden treasure [U28]

 In addition to adding aliases, profile files in Unix are very useful for many other reasons.
 We have actually already created a profile for you.
-Itâ€™s in /Volumes/USB/Unix_and_Perl_course but you probably wonâ€™t have seen it yet.
-Thatâ€™s because it is a hidden file named â€˜.profileâ€™ (dot profile).
+It's in /Volumes/USB/Unix_and_Perl_course but you probably won't have seen it yet.
+That's because it is a hidden file named '.profile' (dot profile).
 If a filename starts with a dot, Unix will treat it as a hidden file.
 To see it, you  can use `ls -a` which lists all hidden files (there may be several more files that appear).

 #### Task U28.1 [U28.1]
 Use `less` to look at the profile file that we have created.
 See if you can understand what all the lines mean (any lines that start with a # are just comments).
 Use `source` to read this file.
 See how this changes the behavior of typing `cd` on its own.
 You can now delete the profile file that you made earlier, from now on we will use the .profile file.

 If you have a .profile file in your _home_ directory then it will be automatically read every time you open a new terminal.
-A problem for this class is your home directories are wiped each day, so we canâ€™t store files on the computer (which is why we are using the USB drive).
+A problem for this class is your home directories are wiped each day, so we can't store files on the computer (which is why we are using the USB drive).
 So for this course we have to do a bit of extra work.

 >***Remember to type:***
 ***source /Volumes/USB/Unix_and_Perl_course/.profile***